GregUtas/robust-services-core/README.md

 ## POTS application
 Including an application with a framework serves to test it and illustrate its use.
-To these ends, this repository includes a POTS (Plain Ordinary Telephone Service) application.
+This repository therefore includes a POTS (Plain Ordinary Telephone Service) application.
 POTS was chosen for several reasons.
 For one thing, the author had extensive experience with such applications while working as a software architect in the telecom industry.
 But more importantly, POTS